 Portable Electrical Appliance Testing

-The Head teacher or delegated is responsible for ensuring that all portable electrical equipment is tested regularly by an approved contractor.
+The Executive Principal is is responsible for ensuring that all portable electrical equipment is tested regularly by an approved contractor.
+This is managed through Telford and Wrekin Council.

-A register of all such electrical equipment used in the school is kept in the school office.
+A register of all such electrical equipment used in the school is kept Electronically on P2.

 No equipment other than that purchased as new may be used unless tested.
 This includes personal equipment brought into school by members of staff.
 All new equipment must be entered into the portable appliance register as soon as practicable and not left until required to be tested.

-The School Buildings Manager or administrator will be responsible for co-ordinating the registration, inspection and testing of equipment.
-(See page 4 for name of person responsible).

 All staff will be instructed to visually check electrical equipment for obvious defects before use.